oknealocim/valtech_/README.md

 -----------
 - In my framework i use Java/Selenium/Selenide framework and Page object model.
 I use Factory methods from Selenide but also i know Selenium @FindBy methods i just didn't use them
 - I use WebDriverManager to automatically download and set webdriver
+- Browser is set as parameter in testng.xml file by default i set "chrome" if you want to use other browser you need to change that value
+- Also i know that you can do it via maven by adding to "mvn test" "-DbrowserName=browsername"

 Exercise #2
 -----------